Best CPA Test Banks | 7 Things To Know (Before Buying)

 - Insurance against failing and the emotional hangover that follows.
 If you've experienced a failing score, you know the temporary panic, depression, and paralyzing despair that a bad score release can cause.

-- Insurance against eight weeks of studying down the drain (and the flood of reminders of all the things you skipped to study for those eight weeks… guys' night out… girls' night out…fun nights with the kids…weekends with the kids…Friday night Netflix and Chill sessions (is it still called that when you're married?).
+- Insurance against wasting your life with eight weeks of studying down the drain (and the flood of reminders of all the things you skipped to study for those eight weeks… guys' night out… girls' night out…fun nights with the kids…weekends with the kids…Friday night Netflix and Chill sessions (is it still called that when you're married?).
 GONE.
 You can't get those opportunities back.
 And for what?
 You get to study again.

 - Insurance against quitting the CPA Exam.
-One of the biggest risks of failing isn't the NTS fees or the restudying…those things suck real bad, for sure.
+One of the biggest risks of failing isn't the NTS fees or the restudying…those things suck really bad, for sure.
 The biggest risk is that after enough fails, you'll quit.

 Statistically, upwards of 20% just up and quit the CPA Exam and never finish.
 Why?
 Failure.
 Enough is enough.